qutip/qutip/doc/guide/guide-tensor.rst

   [[0.
 0.]
    [0.
 1.]]

-Note that the partial trace always results in a density matrix (mixed state), regardless of whether the composite system is a pure state (described by a state vector) or a mixed state (described by a density matrix):
+Density matrices can represent pure states or mixed states, but the partial trace always results in the density matrix for a mixed state.

 .. doctest:: [tensor]
   :options: +NORMALIZE_WHITESPACE